dellytools/delly/README.md

 ## CNV calling

+`delly cnv` is a whole-genome read-depth method with GC-bias and mappability correction.
+Whole-exome or targeted data are not supported.
 You can generate read-depth profiles with delly using

 `delly cnv -g hg38.fa -c out.cov.gz -o out.bcf -u out.seg.bed input.bam`

-You can optionally use a [mappability map](https://gear-genomics.embl.de/data/delly/) to improve read-depth normalization.

-`delly cnv -g hg38.fa -m hg38.map -c out.cov.gz -o out.bcf -u out.seg.bed input.bam`

-The output file `out.cov.gz` and read-depth segmentation can be plotted using [R](https://www.r-project.org/)
+The output file `out.cov.gz` and the segmentation `out.seg.bed` can be plotted using [R](https://www.r-project.org/)

 `Rscript R/rd.R out.cov.gz out.seg.bed`

-Instead of segmenting the read-depth information, you can also visualize the CNV calls.
+Instead of the segmentation, you can also visualize the CNV calls.

 `bcftools query -f "%CHROM\t%POS\t%INFO/END\t%ID[\t%RDCN]\n" out.bcf > seg.bed`